 Time for the third installment in our series of 4 articles revealing Blue Ridge Capital's recommended reading list.
 Previously, we've revealed Blue Ridge's recommended Analytical Reading List, as well as their Historical/Biographical List.
-This week, we'll turn to their recommended Economics and 'Other' books.
+This week, we'll turn to their recommended Economics books.

 Economics